bvalarezo/rootkit/README.md

     $ ./driver COMMAND [ULONG | 0xHEXULONG | CARRAY ...]

-**PLEASE NOTE: the driver script doesn't properly handle spaces; to bypass this, use the system call directly.**
+**PLEASE NOTE: the driver script doesn't properly handle white space; to bypass this, use the system call directly.**

 |Command| Description |
 |--|--|